 Computing

-There are also four docking solutions consisting of a 27″ monitor, VGA and HDMI cables.
+There are also six docking solutions consisting of a 27″ monitor, VGA, HDMI and other cables.

-The Computer Officers provide the first line of support for any problems with the MCS computers or docking solutions in the Department.
+The Computer Officers provide the first line of support for any problems with the UMD computers or docking solutions in the Department.
 For computing support please email support@ch.cam.ac.uk.

 Free software and filespaces for University staff and students